JEE Main 2026 Session 2 April 6 Shift 1 Paper Analysis: Difficulty Level, Subject-wise Review & Question Paper PDF

 JEE Main 2026 April 6 Shift 1 Physics Paper Analysis

-- The average time taken to attempt the physics section is expected to be 50-60 minutes.
+- The average time taken to attempt the physics section is 50-60 minutes.

-- The number of good attempts expected in the physics section is 15-18 questions.
+- The number of good attempts in the physics section is 15-18 questions.

-- The average number of questions attempted by students in the physics section is expected to be 13-15 questions.
+- The average number of questions attempted by students in the physics section is 13-15 questions.

 - Easy: 12-13